AFI to celebrate August 7, Neeraj's Olympic gold winning Day, as National Javelin Day | Sports-Games

 ''After that, we will have inter-district competitions and we will provide javelins (because there will be a lot many required).
 We will enlarge the competitions in the coming years to become a national event.''
 The AFI started National Open Javelin Throw Championships in 2018 and its third edition is scheduled in October this year.

 ''I am feeling good that the AFI is making my achievement to be remembered in the days to come.
-I will be happy if my achievement becomes a reason to inspire the youngsters of this country to take athletics, especially javelin.
+I will be happy if my achievement becomes a reason to inspire the youngsters of this country to take athletics, especially javelin,'' Chopra said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)